 - Logical thinking skills assist in developing hypotheses, and testing the derived hypotheses against known parameters, and finally drawing a conclusion.

-- If you are thinking of going for higher studies, then for clearing competitive examinations such as CAT, GATE, GMAT, GRE, etc a fair level of logic-building skill is required even for the pre-round.
+- If you are thinking of going for higher studies, then for clearing competitive examinations such as CAT, GATE, GMAT, GRE, etc, and in exams in TCS NextStep a fair level of logic-building skill is required even for the pre-round.

 Five Steps for Acing Logical Reasoning